david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/7_interlude_generators_coroutine.rst

     But as David Beazley quoted in above references [9], generators are not coroutines.

-|    Below Table show the differences.
+|    Below Table shows the differences.

     .. list-table:: Table 2 Differences between GENERATORS and COROUTINES
        :widths: 35 65